Bedknobs and Broomsticks: Critical reaction

 Vincent Canby of The New York Times wrote that the film is a "tricky, cheerful, aggressively friendly Walt Disney fantasy for children who still find enchantment for pop-up books, plush animals by Steiff and dreams of independent flight."
 He further highlighted the Naboombu live-action/animated sequence as "the best of Disney, going back all the way to the first Silly Symphonies".
 Variety wrote that "what it may lack in the charm of [Mary Poppins] it more than measures in inventiveness.
 Indeed, it is doubtful if special effects or animation have been ever bettered or used to greater advantage.
 Alone they are a reason for seeing the film", and the reviewer praised the Naboombu sequence as containing "not only sheer delights but technical masterpieces."
 Roger Ebert of the Chicago Sun-Times awarded the film two-and-a-half stars out of four, claiming that, while the film has the "same technical skill and professional polish" as Mary Poppins, it "doesn't have much of a heart...and toward the end you wonder why the Poppins team thought kids would like it much."
 Gene Siskel of the Chicago Tribune gave Bedknobs two stars out of four, calling the film "a mishmash of story ideas and film styles".
 He further added that the live action/animated sequence was "one bright spot in the story", but felt "the difference between scenes of sea horses and storm troopers is so great that probably no story could manage it.
 Bedknobs tries and fails."

-Pauline Kael, reviewing for The New Yorker, panned the film, writing that there is "no logic in the style of the movie, and the story dribbles on for so long that it exhausts the viewer before that final magical battle begins."
-She concluded her review by stating: "This whole production is a mixture of wizardry and ineptitude; the picture has enjoyable moments but it's as uncertain of itself as the title indicates."
+Pauline Kael of The New Yorker panned the film, writing that there is "no logic in the style of the movie.
+It tries to integrate early-period Silly Symphony animation (climaxed here in a frenzied—and, I thought, ugly—animal soccer game) with a story that dribbles on so long that it exhausts the viewer before the final magical battle begins."
 Charles Champlin of the Los Angeles Times wrote that the film was "pleasant enough and harmless enough.
 It is also long (almost two hours) and slow.
 The songs are perfunctory (nothing supercalifragi-whatever) and the visual trickeries, splendid as they are, are sputtery to get the picture truly airborne.
 By the standards Disney has set for itself, it's a disappointing endeavor."